microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/DevDocGuide.md

 ## Enumerating available xrefs

-xref syntax can be difficult to remember - it's possible to enumerate all of the available xref IDs by first running docfx locally:
+Xref syntax can be difficult to remember - it's possible to enumerate all of the available xref IDs by first running docfx locally:

 > docfx docfx.json